-In recent months, many individuals have filed lawsuits against Teva Pharmaceuticals regarding its Paragard IUD.
+Over 1500 women have filed a lawsuit against Teva Pharmaceuticals and other defendants regarding the Paragard IUD.

 The plaintiffs in these Paragard lawsuits are alleging that the device fractures during its removal and that the broken pieces inside the body cause serious harm.
 In many cases, the fracture of the Paragard IUD has required women to get additional surgeries and permanently impaired their fertility.

 Paragard is a hormone-free intrauterine device (IUD).
 It was initially manufactured by CooperCompanies.
 In 2017, Teva Pharmaceuticals acquired the rights to manufacture and sell the Paragard IUD.
 The Paragard device is similar to most IUDs.
 It has a thin copper coil wrapped around soft, flexible plastic.